-The move to the scheme described here as Organization convention B was intended to bring the UK federation metadata into closer conformance with the original SAML 2.0 metadata specification ([SAML2Meta]).
-In particular, now that the change has been completed metadata consumers have a reliable indication (in the form of the OrganizationName element) of the organisation responsible for any given entity.
+The move to the Corganization conventions described here was intended to bring the UK federation metadata into closer conformance with the original SAML 2.0 metadata specification ([SAML2Meta]).
+In particular, now that the change has been completed metadata consumers have a reliable indication (in the form of the CorganizationName element) of the organisation responsible for any given entity.